 Ever since I was a boy who loved being out in the wilderness, I knew I would become a person to teach Indigenous knowledge.
 Today my passion is helping people learn how to embrace the wonderful, powerful teachings of my ancestors.
 This matters to me because we need to remember that we're all "Native" to the earth.
 Mother Earth is home to us all; each and every one of us.

-Before I knew what my role was as a medicine ways teacher, I had many things to learn myself.
+Before I knew what my purpose was as a knowledge keeper, I had many things to learn myself.
 And I still am.
 I spend a lot of time out on the land - out in the bush - so to speak.
 Here I get deeply engaged in my learning guided by the spirits of the land: the stones, plants, trees and animals; the crawlers, the walkers swimmers and flyers.
 An Algonquin elder once said to me, "The word eagle and the word ego sound very much alike.
 There's a fine line between fearlessness and foolishness."
 So very true.

 So, inspired by my own creative visions, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
 I made the trails go to spots where people could personally experience the union of the earth and the sky.
 One popular trail I created is the.
 Found just west of Ottawa near Calabogie, Ontario, this trail network includes scenic Eagle's Nest Sacred Site which is also a lookout.
-And there is another trail I scouted and created that goes to a vision quest place called the however that's another story.
-You'll have to talk to me in person about that.
+And there is another trail I scouted and created that goes to a sacred place called that's another story... you'll have to speak with me in person about that one!

 Today my passion is helping people learn to use the power and teachings of Thunderbird Medicine.
 My aim is to help others find and utilize the Great Spirit that soars high within each of us by sharing ancient knowledge that helps us see our shared human condition.
 My ultimate hope is that people will learn to embrace the Thunderbird that flies within each one of us to help create personal wellness, outer well-being and inner peace.